tayerthiaggo/arcrest2shp/README.md

 # ArcREST2shp

-ArcREST2SHP is a Python script that allows you to access an ArcGIS REST Services Directory, extract GeoJSON data (using [esri-dump](https://github.com/openaddresses/pyesridump)), convert it into shapefiles, and generate a CSV file with all the extracted data.
+ArcREST2SHP allows you to access an ArcGIS REST Services Directory, extract GeoJSON data (using [esri-dump](https://github.com/openaddresses/pyesridump)), convert it into shapefiles, and generate a CSV file with all the extracted data.

 ## Clone the Repository
 To get started, you can clone this repository to your local machine using Git.
 Follow the steps below to clone the repository: